elixir-crawly/crawly_ui/README.md

 ### Start CrawlyUI session

-Start an iex session in CrawlyUI directory with `--name <crawlyui-node-name>` and `--cookie` that is the same with the crawly session, example:
+Start an iex session in CrawlyUI directory with `--name <crawlyui-node-name>@127.0.0.1` and `--cookie` that is the same with the crawly session, example:

 ``` bash